 Why am I telling you this story?
 Over the years I have encountered many people waiting on the sidelines for someone else to develop them; waiting for someone to take ownership of their growth and their destiny.

 My advice?
 Grab the bull by the horns and take ownership of your development.
 Sure, your boss can be a facilitator, a guide, a coach, a sponsor, a sounding board, and in some cases even a mentor.
-No matter how supportive he or she is, you need to be actively involved in your journey.
+No matter how supportive they are, you need to be actively involved in your journey.

 A mentor can show you the way, but she can’t walk the walk for you.
 The people who have played an important role in my growth have shown me the way by asking tough questions or sharing thought provoking ideas.
 Some of those conversations made me feel uncomfortable; that discomfort led to reflection, exploration, discovery and development.